 To ensure that every employee at Symantec and its subsidiaries worldwide understands how we use and protect personal information, we developed principle-based privacy policies.
 They outline the principles Symantec follows when collecting, using, disclosing, and retaining the personal information of Symantec’s employees, customers, suppliers, and business associates.
+All employees worldwide are required to attend a mandatory privacy training, which is also part of the curriculum for new hires.

 Over the past few years, we have improved our operations to better protect our customers’ privacy by standardizing privacy reviews for projects, supplier reviews, mergers and acquisitions, and product development cycles.